The King Bee knows all!

 Q3.
 I've never dont this before, I don't know how to kayak.
 I'm not sure I can do this.

 This isn't really a question but that's okay.

 The King Bee, while an avid adventurer is not an adept adventurer.
 He has tried it all so that you don't have to.

-Before we begin The King Bee will give a brief tutorial on what to expect and how to navigate.
-The King Bee will be available to assist if you need him but the goal is to let you take lead and make the adventure your own!
+Before we begin The King Bee regulars will give a brief tutorial on what to expect and how to navigate.
+The Helpful Hive will be available to assist with helpful hands if you need, but the goal is to let you take lead and make the adventure your own!

 The King Bee has opted to offer premium Sit On Top kayaks.
 These Kayaks feature a sealed hull where you ride on top, rather than inside the vessel.
 The benefits are immediately recognizable.
 A wider footprint makes for greater stability and there's no danger of taking on water, if you are overturned, you simply flip your boat back over and hop back on.
 To paraphrase the old country music standard "I never met a kayaker who hadn't been throwed, but I never seen a kayak that couldn't be rowed!"